expressjs/compression/README.md

 ##### threshold

 The byte threshold for the response body size before compression is considered for the response, defaults to `1kb`.
-This is a number of bytes, any string accepted by the [bytes](https://www.npmjs.com/package/bytes) module, or `false`.
+This is a number of bytes or any string accepted by the [bytes](https://www.npmjs.com/package/bytes) module.

 **Note** this is only an advisory setting; if the response size cannot be determined at the time the response headers are written, then it is assumed the response is